The English Dialect Dictionary: English Dialect Grammar

-There are, however, good reasons for applying a broad rather than a narrow phonetic transcription in a grammatical handbook.
-Overall, the Grammar, while obliged to many previous scholars, in the wake of the creation of the EDD, introduced much new material and can still boast of being an excellent survey.
-And in the EDD Wright meticulously provided evidence of his sources.
+Overall, the Grammar, while obliged to many previous scholars, in the wake of the creation of the EDD, introduced much new material G.L.
+Brook referred to the Grammar as "a less satisfactory work than the English Dialect Dictionary".

 EDD Online (Innsbruck Project)

-The English Dialect Dictionary Online (EDD Online), a database and software initiated by Manfred Markus at the University of Innsbruck, provided a computerised version of Wright’s English Dialect Dictionary.
+The English Dialect Dictionary Online (EDD Online), a database and software initiated by Manfred Markus at the University of Innsbruck, provided a computerised version of Wright's English Dialect Dictionary.
 The work on the project has been going on since 2006.
-The third version is presently (summer 2022) available.
-Publication of a fourth version is planned for the last months of 2022.
+The third version is presently (summer 2023) available.
+The fourth version was released in March 2023: EDD Online 4.0.